 Here at Bill’s Berry Farm we use biological farming practices.
-While that may sound wonderful, you are probably wondering what exactly biological means.
+While that may sound wonderful, you are probably wondering what exactly does “biological farming” mean.
 Since it’s not a term as familiar to you as ‘conventional’ or ‘organic’ may be, this is an explanation we hope you will find helpful.

 Why Does Bill’s Berry Farm use Biological Agriculture Practices?

 Think of it this way.
 Say you have a chronic skin ailment.
-You could treat this ailment with a conventional chemical ointment, or better yet you could choose to treat it with an organic salve and you might find relief for a time, but since you did not treat the cause of the chronic skin problem, it will most likely return and you have not truly achieved long term healthy skin.
-But if someone told you that you could eliminate the skin problem from ever coming back with a change in your diet, wouldn't that be the BEST choice?
+You could treat this ailment with a conventional chemical ointment, or better yet you could choose to treat it with an organic salve, and you might find relief for a time.
+Since you did not treat the cause of the chronic skin problem, it will most likely return, and you have not truly achieved long term healthy skin.
+What if someone told you that you could eliminate the skin problem from ever coming back with a change in your diet, wouldn’t that be the BEST choice?

 That is what Biological Farming accomplishes.
 With the simple addition of certain natural fertilizers or micro-nutrients like manganese, magnesium, zinc or boron and the elimination of harmful chemicals you can stop the plant from having a health deficiency.
 Health deficiencies are what opens the door to pests or disease and decreases the health of the fruit.

 That is why our search for a healthy product and plant, led us to biological agriculture practices and healthy soil.
 We truly believe that this method of farming offers a product with superior health for you and your family.

 Biological farming practices are largely compliant with certified organic standards, and our blueberries, raspberries, and blackberries will continue to be certified organic while being farmed biologically.
 The rest of our fields and crops are already transitioned to Biological farming methods or are in transition to fully biological farming methods.